Skip to main content

 • Use live-action game cameras while attempting to locate, surveil, aid, or assist in taking or take any game animal or furbearing animal during the same calendar day while the season is open (cameras that send an electronic message or picture to a handheld device or computer when sensors are triggered by wildlife).

-• Establish, tend, or hunt bear over a bait containing chocolate or any cocoa derivative (see Baiting Rules for Bear section above).
+• Establish, tend, or hunt bear over a bait containing chocolate or any cocoa derivative.

 • Hunt from inside of, or upon, any type of motorized vehicle, including aircraft, motor vehicle, snowmobile, or OHRV.